 Why it’s useful: When combined, the tests will give you a fuller picture of how your interests and abilities intersect.
 For example, the interests test may show you are a social person who likes dealing with people or an innovative person who likes to explore things in-depth.
 While the abilities test could indicate outstanding verbal ability.
 Finally, the work activities test may show you have a preference for synthesizing information and discovering new facts.
 Each test includes a list of potential careers and the education level required.

 The Job Bank of Canada career quiz is available online free of charge.

 What is it: My Plan Careers Values is a free online, self-directed test that identifies your work values.
 The test consists of 20 statements related to your ideal job.
 For example: I could plan my work with little supervision.
 You then rank each statement from least important to most important by sorting the cards into a grid.
 The test then scores you on the six values: independence, achievement, working conditions, relationships, support, recognition.

 Why it’s useful: When first embarking on your career, you may not yet have a strong sense of what values are important in the workplace.
 This test will shed light on what matters to an individual, rather than what they think should matter.
 For example, you may think others seeing your job as having status is important to you.
 However, in doing this test, you realize what others think is less important than a job where you are not pressured to go against your morals.
 You can also use your results to do a career comparison and see how your current career or dream job lines up with your workplace values.

 The My Plan Careers Values quiz is available online for a fee.

 Landing on a career takes time.
 The more you can uncover your strengths, innate abilities, workplace values, or temperament, the more you can align yourself with your ideal career.
-Prepped can help you carve a path to your dream job with tools and templates that can help improve your chances of finding your dream job.
+Prepped can help you with premium career tools and job search templates that can help improve your chances of finding your dream job.